mikejturner/RunAgainPlease/README.md

 All lines in the `.rap` that are *not* instructions to **rap** (nor [comments](Comments)) are assumed to be part of the template for the input file.

-In the [example](#structure-of-a-rap-file) above the template is the following lines:
+In the example [above](#structure-of-a-rap-file) the template is made up of the following lines:

 ```
 #T RHF/STO-3G